Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

    petalinux-config --get-hw-description=xilinx_zcu104_base_202210_1/hw/hw.xsa  # After you extract the base platform you can find hw.xsa or hw_emu.xsa under <xilinx_zcu104_base_202210_1> directory. if you want to do emulation you can choose hw_emu.xsa
    ```

    > Note: `--template` option specifies the chipset. zcu104 board adopts the ZYNQMP series chip.
 Therefore we specify this option as "zynqMP".
 If your platform is using Versal chipset.
-Please set this option to "versal".
+Please set this option to `versal`.

+   > Note: If user are customizing Linux image for VCK190 board, Please ensure the XSA file is exported from a normal project (not a Vitis extensible project ) and includes the device image.

    > Note: PetaLinux will use XSA to generate the device tree.
 Since hardware XSA and hardware emulation XSA have identical peripherals, giving either of them to PetaLinux makes no difference.
 When simplifying the hardware design for hardware emulation, it's recommended to keep all the peripherals that need device tree and drivers so that the auto-generated device tree can be reused.
 If the two design has different address-able peripherals, you will need to create two sets of device trees for hardware running and hardware emulation separately.